OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 The Healing Effects of PPIs on Esophageal Damage from Acid Reflux

 Additionally, PPIs promote the healing of damaged tissues in the esophagus caused by chronic exposure to stomach acid.
 The lower acidity levels allow existing inflammation to subside and prevent further damage from occurring.
-This healing process may take time, depending on individual cases, but is crucial for the long-term management of GERD.
+This healing process may take time, depending on individual cases, but it is crucial for the long-term management of GERD.

 It is important to note that while PPIs are highly effective in managing acid reflux, they are not a cure for the underlying condition.
 GERD is a chronic condition that requires ongoing management to control symptoms and prevent complications.
 Lifestyle modifications, such as avoiding trigger foods, elevating the head of the bed while sleeping, and maintaining a healthy weight, should be combined with PPI therapy for optimal results.